SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Note that it is not possible to call this initializer without using the external names.
-External names must always be used in an intializer if they are defined, and omitting them is a compile-time error:
+External names must always be used in an initializer if they are defined, and omitting them is a compile-time error:

 .. testcode:: externalParameterNames